 The need for storing data in multiple databases could be removed, hence, enabling the simplified approach to access the information.

 - System Interoperability:

 The inability to exchange healthcare records could lead to delays in treatment.
 But blockchain could alleviate this problem by decentralizing the data.
 Everyone within the healthcare network could access a transparent, yet immutable ledger while having the ownership of data.

 Blockchain could turn the system highly efficient via real-time processing.
 It could remove the need for third-party companies, hence, eradicating the delays in accessing the data.

 - Control over the data:

 Anyone willing to access the health records would require the patient’s public key.
 Patients could seamlessly control who should access what data.

 Since the data is saved in encrypted form, it remains unreadable to the hackers.

 Blockchain opens up unique opportunities to create immutable and secure ledger, reduce complexities, and bring transparency.
 Considering the capabilities of the blockchain in healthcare industries, a decentralized platform could overcome the challenges faced by the healthcare sector.
 This is the reason that healthcare vendors are experimenting the potential of a healthcare data management solution.

-If you are looking for a blockchain development company to develop a healthcare blockchain solution, you can discuss your requirement with our team of experts.
+If you are looking for a blockchain development company to develop a blockchain healthcare solution, you can discuss your requirement with our team of experts.